Roger Moore As Deep Sea-diving Anti-Bond

 Originally released North Sea Hijack, and later re-shown as Assault Force for cable TV, comic screenwriter Jack Davies (Those Magnificent Men in their Flying Machines , Those Daring Young Men in their Jaunty Jalopies ), adapted his own novel of the same year titled Esther, Ruth and Jennifer.
 With no action set pieces to speak of — besides the elaborate mid-film ruse of Ruth’s off-camera faux-explosion, along with the suspenseful climactic boarding of Esther by ffolkes’s underwater team — it, in addition to the confusion of titles ffolkes was unfortunately saddled, possibly did no favors to the international release’s original box office yet nevertheless indicates the atypical attraction of this international action-adventure film.
 Rather, ffolkes‘ to my mind’s considerable entertainment value lies in the singular personality of its title character, who as mentioned at one tension-filled moment actually does sit down with his cat-knitting to decide what happens next.

 As played by Moore, the relish with which the actor inhabits the fussy, meticulous ffolkes dictates a decidedly different action plot that actively avoids any unnecessary, wasteful expenditure of energy or resources.
-In drilling Admiral Brinsden (James Mason staunchly assured as always in his supporting role) on the dropping of two cigarettes with a relentlessness equal to his earlier taped disposal of a ship full of hired Kung Fu experts, or precision-purposely antagonising the unbalanced Lew Kramer (Anthony Perkins’ usual acting masterclass on an obsessive paranoiac worth watching by itself) as the deadlines approach, ffolkes relies entirely on planning and execution as opposed to the more (and “Moore”-)typically Bondian luck and improvisation.
+In drilling Admiral Brinsden (James Mason staunchly assured as always in his supporting role) on the dropping of two cigarettes with a relentlessness equal to his earlier taped disposal of a ship full of hired Kung Fu experts, or, as the deadlines fast approach, rudely antagonising with precision purpose the unbalanced Lew Kramer (Anthony Perkins’ usual acting masterclass on an obsessive paranoiac worth watching by itself), ffolkes relies entirely on planning and execution as opposed to the more (and “Moore”-)typically Bondian luck and improvisation.
 Not only distinctly un-Bond in his personality quirks — ffolkes’s registered distaste at shower-undressing an androgynously-outfitted female accomplice (Lea Brodie) and discovering she is in fact not a “boy” earns the film one of its biggest laughs — the very un-Bondness of ffolkes’s exacting methodology instead shapes and styles a tightly-constructed plot disposing of destructive villainy with a minimum of Bond-typical leaping, plunging, chasing, and parachuting fuss.

 Implicit in Nathaniel Thompson, Howard S. Berger, and Steve Mitchell’s illuminating commentary — the trio of regular Kino Lorber commentators as entertaining as they are informative on lesser-known or less-appreciated movies of the post-classical era — ffolkes with its counter-Bond approach to watery actioneering may have been initially intended as preliminary to many more (and, again, “Moore”-)subsequent adventures on the high seas.
 Also including a discussion of overlooked director Andrew V. McLaglen and then-popular action-adventure heroics written by Alistair MacLean (Where Eagles Dare [1968; book and movie], When Eight Bells Toll [book 1966; film 1971]), Thompson, Berger, and Mitchell admirably position the context of ffolkes both as a late-1970’s/early 1980’s action-adventure film and explain where it fits within the Bond- and non-Bond-related film career of Roger Moore during this time period.
 Had ffolkes been a greater financial success, or received better reviews when it debuted in the United States, the cat-loving, women-hating, whiskey-belting, knitting-concentrative ffolkes may have opened very different non-Bond options for Moore; instead, these derring-do adventurers went the way of the do-do as Moore gamely continued as the impetuous, impulsive superspy up to the age of fifty-eight.